 That is why people prefer to ship magnets by vehicle or by sea.
-Because magnets shipped via air will be easy to classify as Dangerous Goods if they have not been packed well to block their magnetism.
+Because magnets shipped by air will be easy to classify as Dangerous Goods if they have not been packed well to block their magnetism.
 Additionally, many carriers will not accept magnets for air shipments.

 IATA Packing Instruction 953 states magnetized material will be accepted only when:

-Devices such as magnetrons and light meters have been packed so that the polarities of the individual units oppose one another
+- Devices such as magnetrons and light meters have been packed so that the polarities of the individual units oppose one another

-Permanent magnets, when possible, have keeper bars installed
+- Permanent magnets, when possible, have keeper bars installed

-The magnetic field strength at a distance of 4.6 m (15 ft) from any point on the surface of the assembled consignment:
+- The magnetic field strength at a distance of 4.6 m (15 ft) from any point on the surface of the assembled consignment

-Does not exceed 0.418 A/m (0.00525 gauss), or
+- Does not exceed 0.418 A/m (0.00525 gauss), or

-Produces a magnetic compass deflection of 2 degrees or less
+- Produces a magnetic compass deflection of 2 degrees or less

-About how to pack the magnet, pls visit our post – how to pack the magnet well.
+About how to pack the magnet, please visit our post – how to pack the magnet well.
 But we would like to mention that a one-piece large magnet is hard to ship by air, two pieces have a small opportunity, but the shipping cost is high.
 So we suggest customers ship large magnets by sea.

 There are some labs or inspection company offer IATA report services.
 If the parcels pass the inspection, they will issue reports like below, with “NOT RESTRICTED”.
 That means DHL, FedEx, UPS can pick up the parcels and ship them by air.

-Do not pass, they will mark it “DANGEROUS GOODS”, which means we need to repack them and make an inspection again or choose another way to ship the parcels.
+If the parcels fail this inspection, they will mark it “DANGEROUS GOODS”, which means we need to repack them and make an inspection again or choose another way to ship the parcels.